As therefore you received Christ Jesus, the Lord, walk in him. Colossians 2:6

 7 Yes, the stork in the sky knows the seasons.

-but my people don’t know the Lord’s law.
+but my people do not know the law of the Lord.

 But the false pen of the scribes has made that a lie.